 A screen printing invoice is a bill that is delivered after a client receives their order – often containing terms that require the client to make full payment within a set number of days, with increments of one (1) to three (3) weeks being common.
-Although one may think using a specialized invoice is solely for large printing companies, hobbyists and semi-professional screen printing companies can and should make use of an official invoice for collecting payment due to the organized layout it provides for customers.
+Although one may think using a specialized invoice is solely for large printing companies, hobbyists and semi-professionals can and should make use of an official invoice for collecting payment due to the organized layout it provides for customers.

 Table of Contents